Skip to content

 Are paid subscriptions worth it?

-In our testing, paid users got far more meaningful conversations than free users on both platforms.
+Paid users generally get more meaningful conversations than free users on both platforms.
 The advanced features significantly improve match quality and response rates.

 How long should you try each app before deciding?